-Development applications applying to heritage items or in Conservation Areas must comply with relevant policies set out in Clauses 12.4 (Heritage Principles), 12.5 (Design Guidelines) and 12.6 (Precinct Policies).
+Development applications applying to items listed in Schedule 5 LEP 2012 must comply with relevant policies set out in Clauses 12.4 (Heritage Principles), 12.5 (Design Guidelines) and 12.6 (Precinct Policies).

 It is recognised that the policies in this plan may not be appropriate in every case, and sometimes a variation is required.
 If a proposal departs from the policies, justification must be provided.
 A variation may be approved if it meets the overall aims and objectives of this Chapter.